dimaioksha/bumblebee-agent/README.md

-# Melon — voice assistant
+# Bumblebee — voice assistant

 This project is a smart voice assistant that uses various libraries and interacts with Google Calendar and saves information about your events.